Australian Citizenship Test Pass Rate & Statistics (2026)

 3. English Proficiency

 The test is conducted in English only.
-If English isn't your first language, the wording of some questions — particularly values scenarios — can be challenging.
-Studying in your own language first to build understanding, then switching to English for practice, can help.
+If English isn't your first language, the wording of some questions, particularly the values scenarios, can be tricky.
+It helps to study in your own language first to build understanding, then switch to English for practice.

 4. Test-Taking Strategy

-You have 45 minutes for 20 questions — more than enough time.
-Applicants who rush, misread questions, or second‑guess themselves are more likely to make avoidable mistakes.
-Familiarity with the test format from helps significantly.
+You have 45 minutes for 20 questions, which is more than enough.
+People who rush, misread questions, or second-guess themselves are the ones who make avoidable mistakes.
+Knowing the test format from helps a lot.

 How to Be in the Passing Majority